 Descends the route that Windmill climbs.
 Can be a bit slippy and there are a couple of off-cambered sections where the trail has worn.
 An extension runs south from the top of Windmill to the end of Barking Emu, meaning you can ride trail all the way to Tip Track without using the road.
 Take you much longer, though.

 Runs south to Tip Track from the end of Car Parts.
-This track is pretty rough and I never ride it now.
+This track is pretty rough - actually not really finished would a better way of putting it - and I never ride it now.
 It parallels the radar dome road most of the way - at points it's only a few metres away.
 The trail is named for the emus on the farm on your right at the lowest point of the road when heading south, and for the dogs that will howl at you from inside the grounds of an absurd fenced papier maché castle farther along.
 Are they hiding something in there?
 Do we know?
+Maybe get some cops to go up and take a look?

 Surfaced road running south from the Brooklyn wind turbine to the radar station on Hawkins hill.
 A great ride, fantastic open views on both sides over southern Wellington (east) and Long Gully station (west).
 It's usually windy.
 The surface is badly weathered in places.
 If heading south, bypassing the worst of the wear on the road involves riding on the wrong side of the road on a steep descent, but take it easy - vehicles do come along in the other direction both from the farm and from the radar station, at quite a speed.